Showing posts with label East-Entrance. Show all posts

 Jewel Geyser

-There are a collection of smaller geysers like shell and jewel in the biscuit basin, which is one of the most volatile and unpredictable basins in the park.
-It's been so named because of the biscuit like deposits around the geysers.
+There is a collection of smaller geysers like shells and jewels in the biscuit basin, which is one of the most volatile and unpredictable basins in the park.
+It's been so named because of the biscuit-like deposits around the geysers.

 Paint pots

-The lower geyser basin is the largest basin in the park and has some popular attractions like the Great fountain geyser which can unpredictably shoot up to 230 ft .
+The lower geyser basin is the largest basin in the park and has some popular attractions like the Great Fountain geyser which can unpredictably shoot up to 230 ft.
 We missed the geyser eruption but it is a predictable geyser and spouts over 200 ft.
-There are many mud pools, paint pots and hot springs in this basin as well.
-Further west from this basin is the Fire hole water falls.
+There are many mud pools, paint pots, and hot springs in this basin as well.
+Further west from this basin are the Fire hole waterfalls.

 A beautiful sunset on our way back through South Dakota